 Private Education Loans, also known as Alternative Education Loans, help bridge the gap between the actual cost of your education and the amount the government may allow you to borrow in its programs.
 Private loans are offered by private lenders and no federal forms are required.
 Terms may vary from lender to lender.

 Though not required, it is strongly recommended students first seek financial aid which may include grants, work study, and Federal Direct Loans that carry low fixed rates, prior to considering private loans.
-This is done by completing a FAFSA and Green River’s Supplemental Financial Aid Application and any additional required documents.
-Federal Direct Loans offer better repayment options, deferments, forbearance and some forgiveness options.
+This is done by completing a FAFSA and any additional required documents.
+Usually Federal Direct Loans offer better repayment options, deferments, forbearance and some forgiveness options.
 There are no credit requirements for Federal Direct Loans for students.
 You should exhaust your eligibility for Federal Direct Loans before resorting to private student loans.
 Read more about Private Education Loans

 Federal School Code